 Consult With A Professional

 Revocation of Power of Attorney is usually not a complicated process and can be executed fairly quickly with the help of a professional.
-If you or a loved one are looking to revoke a current agent to whom you’ve delegated the Power of Attorney, consult with a licensed estate planning attorney who can guide you through a seamless transition.
+If you or a loved one are looking to revoke a current agent to whom you’ve delegated the Power of Attorney, consult with an experienced estate planning lawyer in New York who can guide you through a seamless transition.